Need to join a meeting?

 Meeting leader

 Sending an agenda to attendees.
-Create and distribute a meeting agenda to all attendees ahead of time.
+Create and distribute live meeting agenda to all attendees ahead of time.
 It should clearly communicate the purpose of the meeting and outline start and finish times.
 If the meeting is in person, identify which meeting room will be used.
 For any hybrid or virtual meetings, ensure the correct information about how to log on has been shared.

 Set some ground rules.
 Communicate any meeting policies you’d like attendees to follow.
 Your rules probably should include the use of mobile devices, cell phones and laptops, side conversations, snacking, and the way people treat each other.